andreerhardt/cardiac-dynamics-of-a-human-ventricular-tissue-model-with-focus-on-early-afterdepolarizations/README.md

 - [`./bifurcation analysis`](https://github.com/andreerhardt/cardiac-dynamics-of-the-TP06-model-with-focus-on-EADs/tree/main/bifurcation%20analysis) here the needed MATLAB files are provided to run bifurcation analysis using [MatCont7p5]( https://sourceforge.net/projects/matcont/files/MatCont/MatCont7p5/).
 - [`./comparison plots`](https://github.com/andreerhardt/cardiac-dynamics-of-the-TP06-model-with-focus-on-EADs/tree/main/comparison%20plots) here the different functions files for the TP06 model and its reduced versions are provided as well as a main file to simulate the models using MATLAB and to create comparison plots.
+- [`./cell simulations using cbcbeat`](https://github.com/andreerhardt/cardiac-dynamics-of-the-TP06-model-with-focus-on-EADs/tree/main/cell%20simulations%20using%20cbcbeat) here, we use the ODE solver included in [cbcbeat](https://github.com/ComputationalPhysiology/cbcbeat)

 ## Background